MachineLearningJournalClub/LearningNLP/README.md

 * Understanding Bias in Word Embeddings, [ICML paper](http://proceedings.mlr.press/v97/brunet19a.html) + [code](https://github.com/mebrunet/understanding-bias)
 * Employing [The Word Embedding Fairness Evaluation Framework (WEFE)](https://github.com/dccuchile/wefe): WEAT, (RIPA?)
 * Debiasing Word Embeddings, *[Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings](https://papers.nips.cc/paper/2016/file/a486cd07e4ac3d270571622f4f316ec5-Paper.pdf)*, [code](https://github.com/tolga-b/debiaswe)
+* Biasing a simple model: how can we deliberately bias our model by injecting biased information into our model?
+What can we learn from this?
+How is this thing useful for debiasing purposes?

 -------
 ## Tutorial 4